Commander, test pilots evaluate new electric aircraft

 |0

-This work, Commander, test pilots evaluate new electric aircraft, by Samuel King Jr., identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commander, test pilots evaluate new electric aircraft, by Matthew Veasley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.